noahadams/scripting-in-the-third-party/slides.md

 #### It can do anything to the front end.
 #### It can introduce:
-unauthorized access, data injection, XSS, etc.
+unauthorized access, XSS, credential leaks, credit card scraping, etc.

 ---

 <!-- .slide: data-background-image="images/missile-defense.gif" -->
 ## Building Defensively

+---

+### Don't Let the Site Break You

 ---